New funding for employers who hire trainees and apprentices

 What does this mean for HR professionals?

 Moving forward, as a HR professional it could be worth considering capitalising on the schemes, taking on apprenticeships and trainees where possible.
-Our applicant tracking system can help your recruitment process in more ways than one.
+Our UK applicant tracking system can be combined with IRIS HR Pro to help small businesses with their recruitment process in more ways than one.
+Larger businesses can utilise IRIS Cacsade HRi’s recruitment software add-on.

 Also, following this initial announcement, we’ll be sure to update you when further guidance is released.